testofthings/toolsaf/README.md

 Keep in mind that TDSAF and security statements should be stored in their own separate directories.

 ## Working with Security Statements
-This sections explains how to create security statements for your devices and how to then verify these statements.
+The following two subsections explain how to create security statements for your devices and then verify them.
 The explanations also provide examples based on how we created a security statement for the _Deltaco Smart Outdoor Plug_.

+If you’re a device manufacturer, begin with the creation section.
+If you’re less familiar with the inner workings of the device you want to test, start with the verification section, which covers data collection.
+A security statement can be created based on collected data <small>(as we did with the Smart Outdoor Plug)</small>.

 ### Creating Security Statements
 Information on security statement creation is provided [here](documentation/CreatingSecurityStatements.md).